Swann v. Charlotte-Mecklenburg Board of Education: Swann before the Supreme Court

-Justice Douglas had previously been strongly opposed to busing.
+Justice William O. Douglas had previously been strongly opposed to busing.
 The Court was urged to begin their term early to hear the case, but decided to wait until the first day of their new term to begin.

 Despite his relative youth and inexperience, Julius Chambers argued the case, because of his intimate knowledge of the facts involved.
-Erwin Griswold, the Solicitor General of the United States, represented the federal government, advocating Nixon's “go-slow” policy.
-Though no official vote was taken, Chief Justice Burger and Justice Black wanted to reverse McMillan's order, while Justices Douglas, Harlan, Brennan, and Marshall wanted a strong affirmation of the order; Justices Stewart, White, and Blackmun did not express a strong feeling either way.
+Erwin Griswold, the Solicitor General of the United States, represented the federal government, advocating Nixon's "go-slow" policy.
+Though no official vote was taken, Chief Justice Warren Burger and Justice Hugo Black wanted to reverse McMillan's order, while Justices Douglas, John Marshall Harlan II, William J. Brennan Jr., and Thurgood Marshall wanted a strong affirmation of the order; Justices Potter Stewart, Byron White, and Harry Blackmun did not express a strong feeling either way.
 Douglas, Brennan, and Marshall were quite liberal, but Harlan was usually conservative.
 When Burger circulated his very grudging affirmation of McMillan that limited future action and action in other areas by the Court, he met strong resistance.
 Douglas, Harlan, Brennan, and Marshall all demanded revisions and circulated suggestions for alternate drafts.
-Justice Stewart also reacted strongly after carefully considering the facts of the case, and wrote a “dissent” that would have been the opinion of the court without revisions of Burger's drafts.
+Justice Stewart also reacted strongly after carefully considering the facts of the case, and wrote a "dissent" that would have been the opinion of the court without revisions of Burger's drafts.

 Burger revised the opinion five times, each time making a stronger affirmation of McMillan and incorporating the language of Harlan, Brennan, Stewart, and others into it.
 After the fifth draft, Justice Black threatened a dissent if the opinion was made any stronger an affirmation, and so a sixth and final draft was created that was close to what Justice Stewart had composed after the first conference.
-The final opinion was 9-0 affirming McMillan's order.
+The final opinion was 9–0 affirming McMillan's order.

 The decision led to the widespread use of busing to end segregation by federal judges in the South.